 Twenty Yawns by Jane Smiley, illustrated by Lauren Castillo

 Lucy yawns while her mother reads her a bedtime story and soon drifts off to sleep.
-Later, she wakes up in the dark, realizing that she doesn’t have her special stuffed bear Molasses.
-As she makes her way back to bed with Molasses and her other plush friends, readers will help count her yawns.
-Beautiful illustrations perfectly set the tone for this cozy, comforting bedtime story.
+Later, she wakes up in the dark, realizing that she doesn’t have her special stuffed bear, Molasses.
+Back to bed with Molasses, help her count yawns.
+Isn’t this one of the best bedtime stories for kids?

 Everyone’s Awake by Colin Meloy, illustrated by Shawn Harris

-What a crazy night!
-The entire family is awake and doing all sorts of imaginative, random things.
-“Grandma’s at her needlework.
-Dad is baking bread.
-My brother’s making laundry lists of every book he’s read.”
-Rollicking, rhythmic verses plus neon-bright action-packed illustrations capture the exuberance and activity of this busy night.
+The entire family is awake at night doing all sorts of activities.
+Rollicking text plus neon-bright action-packed illustrations capture the exuberance and activity of this busy night.

 Pillowland by Laurie Berkner, illustrated by Camille Garoche

-Sail in your blanket boat on a feather ocean.
-Meet the king and queen and have a pillow fight.
-Pillowland is perfect to share with children when they’re tucked in tight, ready for bed and hugs and snuggles.
+Sail in your blanket boat, meet the king and queen, and have a pillow fight.
+Pillowland is a good story to read aloud to children when they’re tucked in tight, ready for bed.